ChenXiao61/Img_augmentor/docs/userguide/extend.rst

     # Executed the pipeline as normal, and your custom operation will be executed
     p.sample(1000)

-As you can see, adding custom operations at run-time is possible by subclassing the :class:`Operation` class and adding an object of this class to the pipeline manually using the :func:`add_operation` function.
+As you can see, adding custom operations at run-time is possible by subclassing the :class:`.Operation` class and adding an object of this class to the pipeline manually using the :func:`~Augmentor.Pipeline.Pipeline.add_operation` function.